legal-i/agent-example/README.md

 # legal-i Agent Examples

 ## Overview

 - The legal-i Example Agents are sample applications showcasing how to build a customer-specific agent.
 - The legal-i SDK ensures solid two-way communication between the customers' environment and the legal-i cloud.
 - The latest version is available on legal-i's GitHub repository.

-&nbsp;
-&nbsp;

----

-&nbsp;
-&nbsp;

-## No-Code Quickstart
+# No-Code Quickstart

-*Prerequisites*
+**Prerequisites**

-- Access to legal-i's GitHub repository on https://github.com/legal-i/agent-example
+- Access to legal-i's GitHub repository at [https://github.com/legal-i/agent-example](https://github.com/legal-i/agent-example)
-- Agent credentials for your workspace, available through the app.
+- Agent credentials for your workspace, available through the app in the workspace settings under "Integration"
-- Recent docker and docker-compose
+- Recent versions of Docker and Docker Compose
-- Internet-Access to `*.legal-i.ch`.
+- Internet access to `*.legal-i.ch`

+**Steps:**

-1. Setup legal-i cloud credentials in `quickstart/agent.env`
+1. Set up legal-i cloud credentials in `quickstart/agent.env`
-2. In the `quickstart`-directory, run `docker-compose build`.
+2. In the `quickstart` directory, run `docker-compose build`.
 3. Run `docker-compose up agent_spring` or `docker-compose up agent_quarkus`
 4. The agent runs and starts exchanging data
-5. On the app, check the agent status in the Workspace Settings (menu in avatar).
+5. On the app, check the agent status in Workspace Settings / Integration.
-6. In case you need monitoring or proxy support, you can start the corresponding services
+6. In case you need monitoring or proxy support, you can start the corresponding services:
-	1. Monitoring: `docker-compose up prometheus grafana`
+   - Monitoring: `docker-compose up prometheus grafana`
-		1. Open Grafana at http://localhost:3000/ (admin/adminex)
+     - Access Grafana at [http://localhost:3000/](http://localhost:3000/) (admin/adminex)
-		2. Add Prometheus data source pointing to http://prometheus:9090/
+     - Add Prometheus data source pointing to http://prometheus:9090/
-	2. HTTP Proxy: `docker-compose up squid`,  adapt `agent.env` to use the proxy
+   - HTTP Proxy: `docker-compose up squid` and adapt `agent.env` to use the proxy

-&nbsp;
-&nbsp;

----

-&nbsp;
-&nbsp;

 ## Development

 See the READMEs in the framework-specific subdirectories for details.